 The Group's management reviews the capital structure on a semi-annual basis.
 As part of this review, management considers the cost of capital and the risks associated with each class of capital.
-The Group has a target gearing ratio of 40% determined as the proportion of net debt to equity plus net debt (the "Gearing Ratio").
+The Group monitors capital on the basis of the gearing ratio, which is determined as the proportion of net debt to equity plus net debt (the "Gearing Ratio").